 Like all things, there is a ‘best way’ to do just about anything.
 In this article, a former IAQ tester will share with you what I believe to be the ‘best way’ to get rid of odors.

-First, the worst thing you can do is to use Febreze or any other air freshener.
-They contain many cancer-causing chemicals.
-Forget about that.
-If you must mask the odor, use essential oils and do your lungs a favor.
-Secondly, the first step is to properly clean the floors of any dust (mop, vacuum, etc) Thirdly, to get rid of dust, all you need is to run the HVAC system 24/7 with a MERV 11 furnace filter.
+The first step in your quest to get rid of odors is to properly clean the floors of any dust (mop, vacuum, etc) Once you get rid of dust, all you need is to run the HVAC system 24/7 with a MERV 11 furnace filter.
 I’ve blogged about that several times.

 If you want to get rid of pet odors, you’re probably dealing with urine.
 You’ll need to rip out carpets and pads.
 Next, you’ll need to douce the urine stain areas with enzymes.
 Lastly, you’ll have to perform a one or two-day ozone shock treatment in the unoccupied structure.
 The best way to do that is one hour on, one hour off via a 24 hour 30-minute timer.